The ternary operator ?

 console.log(finalResult); // Result: B

-However, maintaining code readability is important when doing so.
+However, it is important to maintain the readability of the code when doing so.

 Practical Examples